 I have to place my loved one in nursing facility, but I cannot afford to privately pay for that, what do I need to know most?

 There are multiple ways to pay for long-term care.
-However, it really pays to speak with an Elder Law Attorney first.
-We do a financial assessment for long-term care, in order to ensure that you have prepared for the smoothest, most cost-saving means possible for receiving long-term care benefits, under the VA Pension or Medicaid program.
+However, it really pays to speak with an elder law attorney first.
+We do a financial assessment for long-term care, to ensure that you have prepared for the smoothest, most cost-saving means possible for receiving long-term care benefits, under the VA Pension or Medicaid program.
 Care should be taken, to take advantage of every exclusion possible under these rules, so that your money will last as long as possible and your loved ones are left with money for their needs as well.

 These uncompensated transfers result in a penalty of a period of denial/ineligibility from the program.
 This penalty does not begin to run until application is made to the Medicaid program.
 I have created a video on this specific topic just for you.
-(Click here to see my video) Vlog on 5-year lookback.
+Click here to see my video on 5-year lookback.

 It is true that Medicaid will require you to spend all of your assets before they will assist with your long-term care, UNLESS you do proper planning.
 Even your life insurance policies and your home are at risk, without proper planning.